Paratii-Video/ParatiiJSDemo/README.md

 node server.js
 ```

-Finally:

-browse to localhost:8080 and look at the console and wait for Promise to be resolved
+##Finally

+browse to

+localhost:8080/upload -> upload and playback using Clappr